-Truth be told, I’ve not always been a huge LinkedIn fan.
-I’ve had this aversion to coming off overly stuffy because it’s such a professional platform and I feel you always have to be suited and booted.
-As much as I’ve always wanted to use this platform heavily, I always think twice about what and whether I should post.
+I’ve not always been a huge LinkedIn fan.
+I’ve had this aversion to coming off overly stuffy because it’s such a professional platform and I feel you constantly have to be suited and booted.
+As much as I wanted to use this platform regularly, I’d always think twice about what and whether I should post.

 On the other hand, I have also been the type of person that would frown, yes I admit it, at LinkedIn users who felt it ok to share random, unprofessional status updates on LinkedIn.
-Fortunately, things are beginning to change on this platform and people like me and those ‘random, post what interests me’ LinkedIn users will really like it.
+Fortunately, things are beginning to change on this platform and people like me and those ‘random, post what interests me’ LinkedIn users will be happy about it.

-So what’s happening.
+So what’s happening?
 Well firstly, LinkedIn articles are no longer considered the best tool for getting visibility.
-Personally, I’m not ruling them out as effective when establishing an authoritative voice, it’s just other methods will now garner as much, if not more, engagement these days.
-For example, you’re no longer required to just talk shop.
+Personally, I’m not ruling them out as useful when establishing an authoritative voice; it’s just other methods will now garner as much, if not more, engagement these days.
+For example, you’re no longer required just to talk shop.
 You can get personal and be casual if you like.

 Images are no longer a necessity for capturing attention.
 Text style updates are winning.
 Selfies, would you believe, are becoming popular.
-And, starting interesting conversations is common place.
+And, starting engaging conversations is commonplace.
 The LinkedIn veterans aren’t altogether happy.
 But it’s happening anyway.

 In this post, let me share with you what’s working amazingly well for me and also what’s been working fantastic for others.